microsoft/FluidFramework/docs/content/docs/data-structures/tree.md

 ### Transactions

-If you want the `SharedTree` to treat a set of changes atomicly, wrap these changes in a transaction.
+If you want the `SharedTree` to treat a set of changes atomically, wrap these changes in a transaction.
 Using a transaction guarantees that all of the changes will be applied together or none of them will.
 Transactions will include the concept of a constraint in the future which will allow the changes in a transaction to fail if the constraint is not met.

 Further, changes within a transaction are exposed through a single `Revertible` object so that they can be reverted as a single change by the undo/redo code.
 See [Undo/Redo support](#undoredo-support) for more information about `Revertible` objects.